Ahmansee/my_analysis_bike_sales/README.md

 ## Questions for more insight:
 What percentage of bike buyers are married vs. single?

-Are there differences in bike preferences (e.g., type, price range) based on gender?
+Are there differences in bike preferences (e.g., type, price range) based on marital status?

 What is the education level of bike buyers?